 In 1909, several years after the formation of Die Brücke, the expressionist group known as Der Blaue Reiter was first established in Munich.
 Unlike the previous movement, which was much more structured, Der Blaue Reiter was an informal group.

 A group of innovative and experimental artists who were all living in Munich at the time went on to establish the Neue Künstler Vereiningung, which became known as the New Artist Association (N.K.V.).
 However, in 1911, Russian artist Wassily Kandinsky and German artist Franz Marc broke away from the N.K.V. and began to exhibit their art under the name of Der Blaue Reiter.
-They were the two most prominent founders of the movement, and were joined by Gabriel Münter, Paul Klee, August Macke, and Marianne von Werefkin.
+They were the two most prominent founders of the movement and were joined by Gabriel Münter, Paul Klee, August Macke, and Marianne von Werefkin.

 In 1912, Kandinsky and Marc went on to release a collection of essays on art, which became known as the Almanach Der Blaue Reiter.
 The aim of this was to introduce some spiritual value to art pieces, with color being used as their main technique.
 The translation of the name into English means “The Blue Rider”, which held significance for both Kandinsky and Marc.

-Franz Marc, Public domain, via Wikimedia Commons
+The Little Blue Horses (1911) by Franz Marc; Franz Marc, Public domain, via Wikimedia Commons

 The “rider” makes reference to Marc’s preoccupation with horses, as he believed that animals had an innocence that made them superior to human beings.
 The inclusion of animals could also be symbolic of one turning their focus back to nature.
-This translation then ties into the work of Kandinsky, who demonstrated a fascination towards riders on horseback, as they were believed to represent freedom, pleasure and power.
+This translation then ties into the work of Kandinsky, who demonstrated a fascination towards riders on horseback, as they were believed to represent freedom, pleasure, and power.